 It’s important to follow the instructions to boil the sock for 10 minutes before the first use.

-After some time there would be some yellowish stains among the cotton filter, which won’t have any impact on your cup.
+After some time there would be some yellowish stains on the cotton filter, which won’t have any impact on your cup.

-You can also dissolve a teaspoon of Cafiza by Urnex in hot water and soak your sock in it.
+You can also dissolve a teaspoon of Cafiza by Urnex in hot water and soak the cotton sock in it.

 This product will dissolve the coffee oil buildup and make your Chemex reusable cloth filter look as good as new.